-If there’s one thing that separates a good ecommerce store from a great one it’s efficiency, whether that be in their supply chain, fulfilment solution, or customer service.
+If there’s one thing that separates a good ecommerce store from a great one it’s efficiency, whether that be in their supply chain, fulfillment solution, or customer service.
 The need for operational efficiency has never been more important.

 But how can today’s brands achieve operational efficiency?
 One solution is to implement a backend solution that synchronizes data from multiple channels — providing a unified view of operations.